-COLUMBIA, SC (WMBF) -South Carolina reported over 700 new cases of COVID-19 on Sunday, according to new data from state health officials.
+COLUMBIA, SC (WMBF) - For the fourth straight day, South Carolina reported more than 1,000 new daily COVID-19 cases, according to state health officials.

-Currently, there are 115 mobile testing events scheduled through Nov.
-30 and there are 298 permanent COVID-19 testing facilities across the state, according to DHEC.
+Currently, there are 69 mobile testing events scheduled and 216 permanent COVID-19 testing facilities across the state, according to DHEC.
 To find a testing clinic or event near you, click here.